 By now, you have learned how to use Unity’s interface, how to use assets, how to create scenes, and how to publish your builds.
 There is nothing stopping you from creating the game of your dreams.
 You’ll certainly learn much more along the way, and we’re here to help.

-To learn more about constructing game levels, see the section on Building Scenes.
+To learn more about constructing game levels, see the section on Creating Scenes.

 To learn more about Scripting, see the Scripting Section.

-To learn more about creating Art assets, see the Assets section of the manual.
+To learn more about creating Art and importing assets, see Assets Workflow of the manual.